 Instructor: Professor St. Psarakis, Department of Statistics

-Desired Learning Outcomes: After the course the student will have the skills needed to deal with improving the quality of products or services using statistical methods.
+Desired Learning Outcomes: Upon completion of the course, students will be equipped with the necessary skills to enhance the quality of products or services through the application of statistical methods.

 Prerequisites: Estimation - Hypothesis Testing